-The later stages of parvo may result in shock, dehydration, and most times death.
-Parvo at times may even attack a dog’s heart thereby causing congestive heart failure.
-This is possible after months or years of an apparent recuperation from the intestinal form of the disease.
+The later stages may result in shock, dehydration, and most times prove fatal.
+At times may even attack their heart thereby causing congestive heart failure and is possible after months or years of an apparent recuperation, from the intestinal form of the disease.

-Though an emergency visit may incur additional charges, but if it eventually saves a dog’s life, isn’t it worth it?
-This is why you have to act fast because a young puppy may find it difficult to recover from dehydration.
+Though an emergency visit may incur additional charges for proper medical care, if it eventually saves their life, isn’t it worth it?
+It’s why you have to act fast, because a young puppy may find it difficult to recover.

-ALWAYS SEEK A VETERINARIAN FOR PARVO VIRUS TREATMENT
+ALWAYS SEEK A VETERINARIAN TREATMENT

 PARVO HOME TREATMENT AND REMEDIES